 1) Plan of Work.
 Each 1862 and 1890 land-grant institution is required to submit every five years a plan of work for their agricultural research and extension formula grants authorized under the Hatch Act, Smith-Lever Act, and Sections 1444 and 1445 of the National Agricultural Research, Extension, and Teaching Policy Act.
 For more information on this reporting requirement please visit the NIFA Reporting System page.

 2) Financial Reporting.
 Awardees are required to submit a SF-425, Federal Financial Report annually no later than 90 days after the award anniversary date.
 The final SF-425 is due no later than 90 days after the termination date of the grant.
-The form should be emailed as a PDF attachment to firstname.lastname@example.org.
+The SF-425 report is to be submitted through the ezFedGrants system.
 All questions relating to the SF-425 reports should be directed to the Administrative Contact listed in block 14 of the Award Face Sheet.

 Please visit the U.S. Government Publishing Office to view a copy of the Hatch Act.